MiWER is based at Edith Cowan University in modern facilities.

 As part of the School of Science, Centre for Ecosystem Management and Edith Cowan University, MiWER can access a range of additional resources to support research.
 All staff and students are well-housed within comfortable offices, with modern computers and workspaces.

-Science Analytical Lab
+Science Analytical Facility

 The School has an analytical laboratory with a trained analyst to support research activities.
 Analytical equipment includes: